 Propane Shortage?
 What Now?

-Also, you need to be careful to make sure how much you are getting for your money and how ready the wood is to burn cause terminology in buying fire wood various like non-other.
-A “cord” could mean as little a pickup load to a dump truck worth and “seasoned” wood could mean it’s old (like dissipating to dust, old) or cut down yesterday depending on who sells it to you.
+Also, you need to be careful to make sure how much you are getting for your money and how ready the wood is to burn, because terminology in buying fire wood varies like non-other.
+A “cord” could mean as little a pickup load to a dump truck worth, and “seasoned” wood could mean its old (like dissipating to dust, old) or cut down yesterday depending on who sells it to you.
 If you are like me, you also have a couple space heaters kicking around that seemed like a good idea for a supplemental heat source until you got the power bill.
-Though it is anything but efficient on a normal day, heating occasionally used rooms with a space heater is going to prove more economic than heating your whole house even keel on $5 per gallon LP.
+Though it is anything but efficient on a normal day, heating occasionally used rooms with a space heater is going to prove more economic than heating your whole house on $5 per gallon LP.

 It’s no longer just advice for hippies and tree huggers, maximizing your home’s efficiency and your own energy behaviors equates to noticeably more cash money with the elevated LP prices.
 Turn the temp down 5 degrees and wear a sweater and some wool socks.
 Turn it down another 10 degrees when you are away from home.
 Match the reduction with your hot water heater by changing the automatic setting of 120 degrees to 110.
 Wrap the windows in insulated wrap to make them air tight and put towels at the foot of exterior doors.
 Lastly, unless your outbuildings feature animals or pipes, consider heating hiatuses.

 What you don’t want to do is self-justify missing mortgage payments or racking up thousands in high interest credit card debt carrying out a knee jerk reaction in updating a perfectly good heating system because it is uncharacteristically expensive in the immediate sense.
 However, if you were in the market for an upgrade to a solar thermal or even a wood boiler setup, what better time than now?
-For more ordinary budgets, replacing a washer, stove or water heater (go tankless) with a more efficient modern alterative helps.
-Lastly, installing an attic fan or a series of top floor ceiling fans helps like non-other to recycle rising hot air meaning less heat needs to be created to maintain an agreeable level.
+For more ordinary budgets, replacing a washer, stove or water heater (go tankless) with a more efficient modern alternative helps.
+Lastly, installing an attic fan or a series of top floor ceiling fans helps like nothing else to recycle rising hot air, meaning less heat needs to be created to maintain an agreeable level.

 4. The money has to come from somewhere